Building a Better Team

 Most people hate routine work – perhaps this applies to you, too!

-Finding ways to give your workers different projects and the chance to contribute beyond their current job is another employee retention strategy.
+Another employee retention strategy is to find ways to give your workers different projects and the chance to contribute beyond their current jobs.
 When a team member does something well, openly and energetically celebrate their success.
-Take the opportunity to trumpet what worked well instead of finding other reasons to complain about things that went wrong in other areas.
+Take the opportunity to trumpet what worked well instead of finding other reasons to complain about things that went wrong in different areas.

 The main takeaway here: Find a way to pan those gold nuggets of success.

 As an executive or business owner, you don’t have to be the reason your employees leave for other opportunities.
-By using some of the employee retention ideas above, you can create a supportive and vibrant company culture.
-If you’d like to do further research, The Law of Magnetism by John Maxwell, is an excellent resource.
+You can create a supportive and vibrant company culture by using some of the abovementioned ideas regarding employee retention.
+If you’d like to do further research, The Law of Magnetism by John Maxwell is an excellent resource.

-For more expertise on how to improve your talent retention strategies and leadership skills, fill out my contact form for a complimentary one-hour coaching session with me.
+For more expertise on improving your talent retention strategies and leadership skills, fill out my contact form for a complimentary one-hour coaching session with me.

 Coach Dave